 Many developmental disorders – such as autism and attention deficit hyperactivity disorder (ADHD) – however, are more common in males.
-According to the Centers for Disease Control and Prevention (CDC), autism is around 4.5 times more common in boys than girls.
+According to the Centers for Disease Control and Prevention (CDC), autism is around

 But what are the reasons behind these sex disparities?
 According to Dr. Amen and team, it may be down to differences in brain activity.

 The researchers came to their findings by analyzing brain scans from 119 healthy men and women, as well as 26,683 men and women who had been diagnosed with a psychiatric condition, such as ADHD, bipolar disorder, or schizophrenia.